eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ### Subscribe to MQTT Topics

 In Python subscriptions to MQTT topics can be easily established with the `subscribe_topic()` annotation.
-The annotation needs to be applied to a method of the `Vehicle App` class.
+The annotation needs to be applied to a method of the `VehicleApp` base class.
 In C++ the `subscribeToTopic()` method has to be called.
 Callbacks for `onItem` and `onError` can be set.
 The following examples provide some more details.

 {{< tabpane langEqualsHeader=true >}}
 {{< tab "Python" >}}